Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Numerical experiments

 \subsection{Implementation of algorithms}

-For the ADMM in \cite{Fang18}, we use the default stopping criterion, starting point and parameters in the code provided by Prof. Fang.
+For the ADMM in \cite{Fang18}, we use the default stopping criterion, starting point and parameters.
 As mentioned before, the ADMM is developed for solving the SDP reformulation of the max-norm penalized LS model: